 ”We just had to declare Tuesday a cult day.”

 With so many ideas Simon wanted to create something bigger and better.
-He came to a final point when he told himself that by 33 he wanted to have realized something big.
+He came to a final point when he told himself that by 33 he wanted to have realised something big.

 ”If you have all these genius ideas and they are stuck in your mind they don’t do anything for anyone.
 In the beginning, KitKat wasn’t very successful.
 The seventh party we held had only 25 people and it was one week before my 34th birthday, so it was already one year longer